Kung Fu vs MMA: the 6 questions you are asking

 The answer should certainly be Kung Fu and the reasons are:

-• A big part of Kung Fu’s techniques have been primarily studied to kill in the shortest possible way / time, the MMA ones’ can certainly arrive at this but only secondarily (and in symmetric context)
+- A big part of Kung Fu’s techniques have been primarily studied to kill in the shortest possible way / time, MMA ones’ can certainly arrive at this but only secondarily (and in symmetric contexts)

 Answer 2: practice